-Our cash outflow amounts this quarter were principally driven by secured wholesale funding (referred to herein as secured funding transactions) and asset exchange outflows, which constituted more than 45 percent of our LCR cash outflow amount and which were concentrated in our Institutional Securities business segment.
+Our cash outflow amounts this quarter were principally driven by secured wholesale funding (referred to herein as secured funding transactions) and asset exchange outflows, which were concentrated in our Institutional Securities business segment.
 Secured funding transactions include repurchase transactions, loans of collateral to customers to effect short positions, and other secured loans received by a Covered Company.
 Asset exchanges are transactions where the counterparties have previously exchanged non-cash assets and have agreed to return such assets to each other at a later date, but do not include secured funding and secured lending transactions.